-Russia’s Navalny in coma in ICU after alleged poisoning
+Russia’s Navalny in coma, allegedly poisoned by toxic tea

 Navalny is not the first opposition figure to come down with a mysterious poisoning.

-In 2018, Pyotr Verzilov, a member of Russia’s protest group Pussy Riot, ended up in an intensive care unit after a suspected poisoning and had to be flown to Berlin for treatment.
+In 2018 Verzilov spent a month in a hospital, recovering from a suspected poisoning by an unknown substance.
+He told the AP that Navalny’s initial symptoms — loss of coordination, pain, fainting — were very similar to his.

 Opposition activist Vladimir Kara-Murza was hospitalized with poisoning symptoms twice — in 2015 and 2017.
-Both said they believed they were poisoned for their political activity.
-Prominent journalist Anna Politkovskaya was poisoned in 2004 — two years before being murdered.
+Prominent journalist Anna Politkovskaya was also reportedly poisoned in 2004 — two years before being murdered.

-Associated Press writer Pan Pylas in London contributed.
+Associated Press writer Pan Pylas in London, Alexander Roslyakov in Moscow and Kirsten Grieshaber in Berlin contributed.